 What Types of Careers Can You Pursue Remotely?

-Writer – whilst this covers a broad range of different job types, if the main role within your profession is writing (whether this is for a blog, a newspaper or a book), this may easily be done from home using your laptop or home computer.
+Writer – whilst this covers a broad range of different job types, if the main role within your profession is writing (whether this is for a blog, a newspaper or a book), this may easily be done as remote work from home using your laptop or home computer.

 IT developer or consultant – covering a broad range of different jobs, from web development, software engineer, creating apps and more.
 Many IT developers find it easy to work from home and work during more flexible hours.

-Digital marketer – digital marketers operate primarily online, meaning they would need appropriate equipment at home – e.g. a laptop, phone etc. – to manage their job remotely.
+Digital marketer – digital marketers operate primarily online, meaning they would need appropriate equipment at home – e.g. a laptop, phone etc. – to manage their remote job.

 Virtual assistant – this is a type of self-employed worker who offers admin-led services to their clients.
 This is typically conducted remotely from where the client is based – e.g. the assistant’s home – and includes administrative tasks as managing emails, appointments, phone calls etc.

-These are some of the more common roles that can be operated remotely. his list by no means holds the only types of professions that can be done from home.
+These are some of the more common roles that can be operated remotely.
+This list by no means holds the only types of professions that can be done from home.

 Whether or not you can work remotely in a job will depend on the nature of your work, your employer’s (or potential employer’s) opinions on this, and the equipment you require to execute the role effectively.

 What Equipment Do I Need to Work Remotely?